-TalkLife’s vision is to reduce self harm and suicide globally, and make a positive impact on the lives of our users.
+All TalkLife research collaborations are subject to approval by the institutional review board or relevant ethics committee.
+Collaborations are strictly limited to universities and research institutes with the aim of increasing understanding of and expansion of the mental health evidence base.
 We believe that utilising the latest and best science available can help us achieve this goal.
 Transparency and preserving the community culture within TalkLife is priority, with every effort made to avoid disrupting the experience of users.

-TalkLife users are required to opt-in to this program on sign up, and all data contributed is completely anonymised.
+All data contributed is completely de-identified and inline with TalkLife’s privacy policies.
+Users are requested to undergo additional consent to take part in any surveys offered in app.
 Different to mainstream social networks, TalkLife is a community dedicated to youth mental health conversations.
 It is a culture of “giving and getting” help, where experiences and learnings are shared, and new innovations are welcomed.

 This collaboration has been approved by the Institutional Review Board at MIT and Harvard, and the ethics board at Microsoft Research.